iampritamraj/pritam-raj.github.io/content/posts/introduction/index.md

      - Change ```Name={paste github profile name}```
        -  Ex:- if url is **https://www.github.com/pritam-raj**.
        -  Then only copy name after "/" that is **pritam-raj** and paste insite the **{}**.
-  -  Then paste this code and press **Enter**. *Whoohhh*
+  -  Then paste this code and press **Enter**.That's it👍
   -  Wait until its done.
 - Always remember github page max download limit at once is only **100** pages.if more Then **Increase** only ```per_page``` value on code.

-Done for today.we'll meet in next blog with another cool stuff.**Please comment if you  facing any kind of issue.
+Done for today.we'll meet in next blog with another cool stuff.**Please** comment if you  facing any kind of issue.
 [Thanks](https://pritam-raj.github.io)